Emergency Shifting Tools....

 Since the purpose of the tool is to enable you to continue on your journey, the gear that you will leave the transmission in depends on your desire & circumstances.
-That gear may be 1st, 2nd or 3rd, seldom would it be 4th or 5th.
-2nd gear is likely the most practical.
+That gear may be 1st, 2nd or 3rd, 4th or 5th.
+2nd gear is more likely the best.
 You would not want to ride constantly in 1st, unless only a few miles; and you wouldn't likely want to start out from stops in 4th or 5th.
-If in 1st, you might not be able to go fast enough to keep you happy for any distance, and if in 4th or 5th you would likely put a huge amount of wear on the clutch if you had to do many stops.
+If in 1st, you might not be able to go fast enough to keep you happy for any distance, and if in 4th or 5th you would likely put a huge amount of wear on the clutch if you had to do many stops and takeoffs.
 I could envision a serious off-road situation, where 1st might be the gear to select.
-Using 2nd, carefully, means you can travel faster than the quite low speeds of 1st, yet the clutch won't be excessively slipped (avoid starting and going up hills).
+Using 2nd, carefully, means you can travel considerably faster than the low speeds of 1st, yet the clutch won't be excessively slipped (avoid starting and going up hills).
+On the other hand, using 4th or even 5th, you may wear out the clutch; but, how important is that, cost-wise?

 Who should own one of these tools?

 (1) You are the 'just gotta have it type'.

-(2) You worry about having a breakdown more than 2 miles from a BMW dealership.
+(2) You worry about having a breakdown more than 2 miles from a BMW repair shop or dealership.

 (3) You are a World Traveler & expect to be in Siberia or middle of the Australian Outback.